 In 2016, I received the astonishing diagnosis of adenomyosis.

-Adenomyosis is a form of endometriosis (formerly called endometriosis “interna”), where lesions of trapped endometrial tissue invade the muscle of the uterus.
-I will save the details of the painful and relentless symptoms for my memoir and this handbook, because if you are here, reading this, you probably already know them well.
+Adenomyosis is a form of endometriosis (formerly called endometriosis “interna”), where lesions of trapped endometrial-like tissue invade the muscle of the uterus.
+I will save the details of the painful and relentless symptoms for my memoir, because if you are here, reading this, you probably already know them well.

 The nurse practitioner who gave me my diagnosis—over the phone, in thirty seconds—told me I would “probably need a hysterectomy.”
 This was devastating news.